yaldizd/AST208project/gravitational_waves.md

 ## Why do we have LIGO?

 The main benefit of building a gravitational wave observatory is that it offers a method of detection that is independent of light.
 While photons can be absorbed, reflected, or refracted; gravitational waves don't interact with matter as much.
 Therefore they can travel long distances without losing any information about the source of the event.
-We can have a second, more noise-free method of detection for deep space events thanks to LIGO.
+We can have a second, more noise-free method of detection for deep space events thanks to LIGO [6].

 ## The Detectors

-The two LIGO sites in Hanford, WA and Livingston, LA operate incredibly precise Michealson inferometers.
+The two LIGO sites in Hanford, WA and Livingston, LA operate incredibly precise Michealson inferometers [5].
 They are able to measure the strain effects of gravitational waves as a difference in length for two orthogonal arms.
 The arms are seperated by

 $$
 L_x = L_y = L = 4 \text{ km}